VALHALLA series glossary

 Forest Park: More than 5,000 acres of forest, guided trails, vistas and more, all within the city limits of Portland, Oregon.
 Forest Park contains the 30-mile Wildwood Trail as part of the 40-Mile Loop system linking Forest Park to other routes along the Columbia River and the Willamette Greenway.

 Frigga: Norse goddess of the hearth/home, marriage, and childbirth.
-In Valhalla, Frigga is literally a “domestic goddess.”
+Frigga is literally a “domestic goddess.”
 Wife of Odin.
 Mother of Bragi, Heimdall, Thor, and Saga.
 Aunt to Freyr and Freya.
 Sister-in-law to Loki.

 Frost Giants: First appear in Iduna’s Apples.
 This race of nature spirits are imbued with supernatural strength and have historically been locked in conflict with the gods.
 In legend, it has not been uncommon for the Frost Giants and the gods to intermarry.